fedimint/fedimint/docs/gateway.md

 # Fedimint Lightning Gateways

 Lightning gateways provide routing services in and out of Fedimint Federations.
-In essence, a gateway is a specialized Fedimint client, paired up with a running instance of lightning node like [Core Lightning (CLN)](https://github.com/ElementsProject/lightning) or [Lightning Network Daemon (LND)](https://github.com/lightningnetwork/lnd), so it can route payments on behalf of the Federation.
+In essence, a gateway is a specialized Fedimint client, paired up with a running instance of lightning node, like [Core Lightning (CLN)](https://github.com/ElementsProject/lightning) or [Lightning Network Daemon (LND)](https://github.com/lightningnetwork/lnd), so it can route payments on behalf of the Federation.

 A single Gateway can serve multiple Federations.